konflux-ci/service-provider-integration-operator/docs/USER.md

 ## SPIFileContentRequest
 Instances of this CRD are used to request specific file contents from the SCM repository.
-After creation, it successively creates an `SPIAccessTokenBinding` and waits until it is injected.
-After that it tries to read the file from the repository using the credentials obtained from secret linked with binding.
+It tries to read the file from the repository using the credentials obtained from SPIAccessToken or RemoteSecret.

-As per now, `SPIFileContentRequests` are one-time objects, that means they reflect the file content only shortly after the moment of their creation, and never tries to update or check content availability later.
+`SPIFileContentRequests` are one-time objects.
+That means they reflect the file content only shortly after the moment of their creation, and never try to update or check content availability later.

 ### Required Fields